Botha's lark: Threats

-Over 80% of the Botha's Lark habitat has been lost due to habitat destruction from various factors, such as agriculture.
+Botha's lark has lost the bulk of its original habitat, but the species can thrive on farmland if managed correctly, with for example the right cattle grazing regimes.
 This species faces a range of threats, with habitat loss, degradation, and fragmentation being the most significant.
 Agricultural expansion—particularly cropland development and unfavourable pasture management—continues to transform and reduce the extent of suitable high-altitude grasslands.
 While the species favours heavily grazed areas, shifts in livestock type (e.g., from sheep to cattle) or changes in grazing intensity can alter grass structure to the point of making habitats unsuitable.
 Approximately 30% of its highland grassland habitat has already been lost, and up to 60% of remaining habitat is degraded due to inappropriate management.

 Fire regimes also play a critical role.
 Frequent or poorly timed burning—especially late-season fires—can shorten the breeding window and increase nest predation.
 Nest success is higher in areas burned early in the breeding season, whereas extensive or repeated fires may lead to population declines and nest destruction.

 Fragmentation is compounding these threats, resulting in small, isolated subpopulations with limited connectivity.
-Although previously considered to be at low risk from climate change, recent modelling suggests Botha's Lark could experience significant range contractions over the next two decades, especially along the southern, northern, and western edges of its distribution.
+Although previously considered to be at low risk from climate change, recent modelling suggests Botha's lark could experience significant range contractions over the next two decades, especially along the southern, northern, and western edges of its distribution.

 Additional threats include human population expansion, urbanisation, and mining.
 While afforestation poses a lower risk than once believed, it may still displace the species in marginal areas, particularly along the Mpumalanga escarpment.
 Given its limited range, low population density, and specialised habitat requirements, the loss of even a single subpopulation could have long-term consequences for the species' survival.